plural-activism/plural-pride-walk/slides.md

 *Gif*

 <!--
-If ya never had a magnetic button, I absolutely can suggest getting one ... or a few hundred of them.
+If ya& never had a magnetic button, I absolutely can suggest getting one ... or a few hundred of them.
 They are a great stimming toy.
 Honestly, I gave more of them away as toy, than as a "here is a plural button".

 *Click*
 -->